beeware/batavia/docs/intro/tutorial-0.rst

    $ npm install -g npm

-   Once you've got npm, you can use it to install Batavia's Javascript dependencies::
+   Once you've got npm, you can use it to install Batavia's JavaScript dependencies::

    $ npm install